 An archived redo log file includes the redo entries and the log sequence number of the identical member of the online redo log group.
-In "Multiple Copies of Online Redo Log Files", files $A\LOG1$ and $B\LOG1$ are identical members of Group 1.
+In "Multiple Copies of Online Redo Log Files", files ${\tt A_LOG1}$ and ${\tt B_LOG1}$ are identical members of Group 1.
 If the database is in ARCHIVELOG mode, and if automatic archiving is enabled, then the archiver process (ARCn) will archive one of these files.
-If $A\LOG1$ is corrupted, then the process can archive $B\LOG1$ .
+If ${\tt A_LOG1}$ is corrupted, then the process can archive ${\tt B_LOG1}$.
 The archived redo log contains a copy of every redo log group that existed starting from the time that you enabled archiving.

-- "Oracle LogMiner" - "Data File Recovery" - Oracle Database Administrator's Guide to learn how to manage the archived redo log - Oracle Data Guard Concepts and Administration to learn how to configure standby redo log archival
+- Oracle Database Utilities to learn about Oracle LogMiner - Oracle Database Administrator's Guide to learn how to manage the archived redo log - Oracle Data Guard Concepts and Administration to learn how to configure standby redo log archival